In this tutorial, I show you 5 useful tips for sanding epoxy resin.

-At the end of this article, I include a FREE resin calculator to help you determine how much resin you need for any project.
+Learn how to control epoxy resin sheen levels, the best way to sand large projects, and much more.
+At the end of this article, I include a free resin calculator download to help you determine how much resin you need for any project.

 Sanding Epoxy Resin Video Tutorial

 There are several things which are difficult to fully explain with words and images, so be sure to check out the video tutorial below!

 Best Tools for Sanding Epoxy Resin

 Most of the time, tools do not matter – until they do.
 Tools matter when sanding epoxy resin projects.